igreil/simplinvoice/README.md

 ### Legacy Copyright

-The original licensing terms stated that "any modified versions of this file must be renamed with new filenames distinct from rechnung.sty" and that distribution was allowed, as long as the files were ditributed in its entirety.
-(To cover that legal requirement, the legacy code "Original310.tgz" is distributed as well, though not needed.)
+The original licensing terms stated that *any modified versions of this file must be renamed with new filenames distinct from rechnung.sty* and that distribution was allowed, as long as the files were ditributed in its entirety.
+(To cover that legal requirement, the legacy code "Original310.tgz" is distributed as well, though not usually needed.)

 #### Original German License by M.G.
 Berberich